Quadratically Constrained Myopic Adversarial Channels: Overview of results and proof techniques

 We now briefly describe our results and proof techniques.
-It is helpful to visualize our results using a $N/P$ versus $\sigma^2/P$ plot similar to the one shown in Fig.~\ref{fig:rateregion_infiniteCR}.
-Sarwate~\cite{sarwate-spcom2012} showed that with an infinite amount of common randomness, the capacity is $\Rld\coloneq\frac{1}{2}\log\frac{P}{N}$ in the red region, and $\Rmyop\coloneq\frac{1}{2}\log\left(\frac{(P+\sigma^2)(P+N)-2P\sqrt{N(P+\sigma^2)}}{N\sigma^2}\right)$ in the blue region\footnote{The authors would like to take this opportunity to point out an error in~\cite{sarwate-spcom2012}, in which it was claimed (without proof) that the capacity even with an infinite amount of common randomness equals zero when $N/P > 1$.
-This is incorrect.}.
+It is helpful to visualize our results in terms of the noise-to-signal ratio (NSR), using a $N/P$ (adversarial NSR to Bob) versus $\sigma^2/P$ (random NSR to James) plot similar to the one shown in Fig.~\ref{fig:rateregion_infiniteCR}.\footnote{Our parameterization makes the parameter regions of interest \emph{compact} and concentrated in a bounded region around the origin (rather than scattered or shooting infinitely far away) in the two-dimensional plane spanned by $ \sigma^2/P $ and $ N/P $. } In~\cite{sarwate-spcom2012}, it was shown that with an infinite amount of common randomness, the capacity is $\Rld\coloneq\frac{1}{2}\log\frac{P}{N}$ in the red region, and $\Rmyop\coloneq\frac{1}{2}\log\left(\frac{(P+\sigma^2)(P+N)-2P\sqrt{N(P+\sigma^2)}}{N\sigma^2}\right)$ in the blue region.
 The capacity is zero in the grey region.